 By that, you should enable Windows Update and let it download and install updates automatically.
 Or at least let it notify you in case updates are available so you can download and install them.

 As for other programs, you have to check for new updates and install them manually.
-However, a few programs have “automatic update” feature, such as Google Chrome or Mozilla Firefox.
+However, a few programs have an “automatic update” feature, such as Google Chrome or Mozilla Firefox.
 Just enable it, and you will always use the latest version, without worrying about security holes.

 Turn off location tracking on windows 10